robomajor/play-scala-starter-example/README.md

   Shows how to handle simple HTTP requests.

-- `AsyncController.scala`:
+- `TaskListOneController.scala`:

-  Shows how to do asynchronous programming when handling a request.
+  Shows how to do simple login form which might give you access to some resources.

-- `CountController.scala`:

-  Shows how to inject a component into a controller and use the component when handling requests.

-## Components
+## Models

-- `Module.scala`:

-  Shows how to use Guice to bind all the components needed by your application.

-- `Counter.scala`:

-  An example of a component that contains state, in this case a simple counter.

-- `ApplicationTimer.scala`:
+- `TaskListInMemoryModel.scala`:

-  An example of a component that starts when the application starts and stops when the application stops.
+  Model of a very simple task list accessible after logging in.

 ## Filters